bluerobotics/bluerobotics.github.io/bar30/tutorials/bar30-arduino/bar30-arduino.md

 ## I can't communicate with my _Bar30_

 * Make sure the _Bar30_ is receiving power.
 Check the _Level Converter's_ voltage selection jumper pads.
+Either 3.3 V or 5 V will work (5 V is recommended).
+See the _Level Converter's_ [store page](https://www.bluerobotics.com/store/electronics/level-converter-r1/#tab-learn_ for details.
 * Check your SCL and SDA connections.
-Reversing them will not damage the sensor or microcontroller
+Try swapping the two jumpers: reversing them will not damage the sensor or microcontroller.
 * Check your jumpers for continuity.
 Some cheap jumper cables have terrible electrical connections.

 ## The values I'm seeing are way off